devtools-html/photon/jekyll/_introduction/devtools.md

 - Performance: On hold
 - Memory: On hold
 - Storage: Will be merged with new Application panel
-- Other panels: May be removed
+- Other panels: On hold, may be removed

 ### DevTools-Specific Components